ergoplatform/ergodocs/docs/dev/data-model/box.md

 A box, at the minimum, has four pieces of information.

 1. The value in NanoErgs (`1 Erg = 1000000000 NanoErgs`).
-2. The guard script (like `scriptPubKey` of Bitcoin).
-This is also called the "smart contract."
+2. The guard script (like `scriptPubKey` of Bitcoin). (aka the "smart contract.")
 3. Additional assets (tokens) are stored in this box.
-4. Creation info of the box (`txId`, the identifier of the transaction that created the box along with an output index).
+4. Creation info of the box (`txId`, the transaction identifier that created the box along with an output index).
 It also contains a `maxCreation` height parameter defined by the box creator (this is not the creation height; its use is to create "payment channels easily").

 - `R0` = monetary value
 - `R1` = protecting script